 3. Gain Nursing Experience

-Once you become a registered nurse, you’ll need some nursing experience since most graduate programs require at least one-two years of clinical experience.11 You can also use this time to work in different specialty areas.
+Once you become a registered nurse, you’ll need some nursing experience since most graduate programs require at least one to two years of clinical experience.11 You can also use this time to work in different specialty areas.

 USAHS requires the following experience for its nursing programs:

-• MSN with RN-entry: One full-time year of experience as an RN
+- MSN with RN-entry: One year of experience as a full-time RN within past 5 years before starting the program.

-• MSN with BSN-entry: One full-time year of experience as an RN by the time you intend to take your first practicum course.
+- MSN with BSN-entry: One year of full-time RN experience before the start of your first practicum course.

-• DNP: One full-time year of experience before the start of your first practicum course.
+- DNP: One year of full-time RN experience before the start of your first practicum course.

 4. Graduate from a Nursing Graduate Program

-Currently, you can either earn a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) to work as a nurse practitioner, but by 2025, you may need a DNP.3,11 No matter which nurse practitioner degree you choose, you’ll have to select a specialty area.11
+Currently, you can either earn a Doctor of Nursing Practice (DNP) or a post-graduate certificate to work as a nurse practitioner.
+However, based on a proposal from the American Association of Colleges of Nursing (AACN), a DNP may be required.3, 8, 11 No matter which nurse practitioner degree you choose, you’ll have to select a specialty area.11

 An MSN is a graduate nursing degree that allows you to expand your nursing career.

 There are usually two entry pathways: RN to MSN or BSN to MSN.
-At USAHS, the RN to MSN program allows you to enter the program with an ADN as long as you are a registered nurse and have at least one year of work experience, while the BSN entry is for people who have already earned their BSN.
+At USAHS, the RN to MSN program allows you to enter the program with an ADN from an accredited program as long as you are a registered nurse and have at least one year of full-time RN work experience, while the BSN entry is for people who have already earned their BSN.

 5. Earn a Specialty Certification